 East Germany’s Soviet Heritage – The Berlin Pankow War Cemetery

 The Battle of Berlin in 1945 claimed more than 170.000 killed soldiers and several ten thousands of dead civilians.
 More than half a million people got wounded, physically as well as mentally.
-The Soviet War Memorial at Schönholzer Heide in Berlin’s Pankow district is final resting place to almost 20.000 Red Army soldiers that fell victim to that final combat.
+The Soviet War Memorial at Schönholzer Heide in Berlin’s Pankow district is final resting place to more than 13.000 Red Army soldiers that fell victim to that final combat.

 The Soviet War Memorial in Berlin’s Treptower Park is more or less symbolising to the victory over Hitler Germany while the war memorial at Schönholzer Heide first and foremost is dedicated to honour the fallen and to provide them a final resting place.
 Here the greater part of killed Red Army soldiers got buried.
 The Soviet builder team around Constantin A. Solovyov, W. D. Korolyov, M. D. Belavenzev and sculptor Ivan G. Pershudshev was in charge to put up the memorial in the north of Berlin.

 The whole area is about 200 metres.
 It is surrounded by a wall holding bronze plaques where the names, birth years as well as military ranks of identifiable fallen soldiers got engraved.
 Along the main aisle you can find eight burial chambers on each side.
 Every chamber is final resting place to 1182 dead soldiers.
 At the end of the memorial site a 33.5 metres tall obelisk raises above a tomb that is grave to two Soviet colonels.
 In front of the obelisk the main statue “Mother Russia” mourns for her fallen son.